Reusable launch vehicle: The Space Shuttle era

 NASA started the Space Shuttle design process in 1968, with the vision of creating a fully reusable spaceplane using a crewed fly-back booster.
 This concept proved expensive and complex, therefore the design was scaled back to reusable solid rocket boosters and an expendable external tank.
 Space Shuttle Columbia launched and landed 27 times and was lost with all crew on the 28th landing attempt; Challenger launched and landed 9 times and was lost with all crew on the 10th launch attempt; Discovery launched and landed 39 times; Atlantis launched and landed 33 times; Endeavour launched and landed 25 times.
-The last mission of Space Shuttle, STS-135, landed back on Earth on 21 July 2011 after delivering supplies and equipment to the International Space Station ISS.
+The last mission of Space Shuttle, STS-135, landed back on Earth on 21 July 2011 after delivering supplies and equipment to the International Space Station.

 In 1986 President Ronald Reagan called for an air-breathing scramjet National Aerospace Plane (NASP)/X-30.
 The project failed due to technical issues and was canceled in 1993.

 In the late 1980s a fully reusable version of the Soviet Energia rocket, the Energia II, was proposed.
 Its boosters and core would have had the capability of landing separately on a runway.
 This concept was not developed and even the original expendable Energia flew only twice in the late 1980s.
 The second flight launched the reusable spacecraft Buran on its first and only, uncrewed mission.

 In the 1990s the McDonnell Douglas Delta Clipper VTOL SSTO proposal progressed to the testing phase.
 The DC-X prototype demonstrated rapid turnaround time and automatic computer control.

 In mid-1990s, British research evolved an earlier HOTOL design into the Skylon design, which remained in development at Reaction Engines until 2024 when the company went bankrupt.
 In 2025, the European Space Agency (ESA) announced a plan to use technologies developed for Skylon's SABRE engine in its future Flying Engine Testbed initiative INVICTUS.

 From the late 1990s to the 2000s, the European Space Agency (ESA) studied the recovery of the Ariane 5 solid rocket boosters.
 The last recovery attempt took place in 2009.